-Hawaii offers FML protections to public and private employers under its Family and Medical Leave Act (HI Rev. Stat.
+Hawaii does have such a law.
+Hawaii offers family and medical leave protections to public and private employers under its Family Leave Act (HI Rev. Stat.
 Sec.
 398-1et seq.).

+Covered employers.
 The Hawaii Family Leave Act covers public and private employers with 100 or more employees for each working day during each of 20 or more calendar weeks in the current or preceding calendar year.
-Public employers and private employers with fewer than 100 employees may have obligations under the federal Family and Medical Leave Act (FMLA).
-There is additional information on the FMLA.

-An employee must be entitled to a family leave upon the birth or adoption of a child; to care for the employee's child, spouse, or reciprocal beneficiary; or parent with a serious health condition.
+Qualifying leave events.
+An employee must be entitled to a family leave upon the birth or adoption of a child or to care for the employee's child, sibling, spouse, reciprocal beneficiary, parent, parent-in-law, grandparent, or grandparent-in-law with a serious health condition.

 This law, unlike the federal FMLA, does not entitle eligible employees to a medical leave due to an employee's own serious health condition.
 However, the state law does cover additional family members.

 ACT 40 (HB 2148).
 Effective July 1, 2020, ACT 40 (HB 2148) extends the law to include “grandchildren” and expands the definition of “sibling” to cover “an individual who is a biological, adopted, or foster brother or sister, or a stepbrother or stepsister of an employee.”

 Child means a biological, step, adopted, or foster child of an employee.

 Parent is defined more broadly under the state ...